MorariuT/MorariuT.github.io/AI_Docs/docs/index.md

 ## 💡 Key Features

 - ✅ **Comprehensive Coverage** - From basics to advanced AI/ML concepts
 - ✅ **Well-Organized** - Logical structure with clear categories
-- ✅ **Research-Based** - Information sourced from scientific papers and personal research
+- ✅ **Research-Based** - Information from scientific papers and personal research
 - ✅ **Code Examples** - Practical implementations in Jupyter notebooks
 - ✅ **Math Support** - Full LaTeX support for equations and formulas
 - ✅ **Easy Navigation** - Multiple ways to find what you need